telekom-mms/falcon-eye-monitoring/Readme.md

 | PostgresqlHttp | 29216 | Provides direct access to the postgresql exporter.
 Do not use in production. |
 | MongoDBHttp | 29187 | Provides direct access to the mongodb exporter.
 Do not use in production. |

+#### Configuration / Preparation

+- To prepare the configuration files, use `config` target for each supported db.

 `make --file Makefile.fem-dbexporter config-mongodb`
 `make --file Makefile.fem-dbexporter config-postgresql`